Corey Lewandowski: Mocking of an immigrant child with Down syndrome

+Visit to Israel

+In December 2019, Lewandowski and David Bossie visited Israel to meet with Prime Minister Benjamin Netanyahu.
+The visit was aimed at offering strategic advice for Netanyahu's upcoming election campaign.

 Potential 2020 United States Senate campaign

 On August 1, 2019, Lewandowski announced in a statement to New Hampshire ABC-affiliate WMUR that he was "very seriously" considering seeking the Republican nomination to oppose incumbent Democratic Senator Jeanne Shaheen in the 2020 U.S. Senate election in New Hampshire.
 This announcement closely followed a report of ongoing attempts by the Republican National Committee to draft Lewandowski to seek the seat.

 At a Donald Trump 2020 presidential campaign rally in Manchester, New Hampshire on August 15, Trump praised Lewandowski and encouraged him to enter the race.
 Lewandowski, in the audience, declined to make a statement about his candidacy.

 On August 18, Lewandowski said in an interview on WNYM, a New York-based conservative talk radio station, that he was still considering a run and added that "if I get into this race, I’m going to win.

 On October 1, Lewandowski said he was reconsidering and might not run.

 On December 31, 2019, Lewandowski announced he would not run for Senate in New Hampshire saying, "After much consideration I have decided to forgo a campaign for the US Senate," in a tweet.
 He also said in the tweet, "I am certain I would have won".